sheltermanager/asm3/doc/manual/options.rst

 * Allow a fosterer to be selected: Allow new animals to be fostered straight away

+* Allow an adoption coordinator to be selected: Allow assignment of an adoption coordinator

 * Show the litter ID field: Allow a litter ID

 * Show the size field: Allow entry of the size